finbourne/lusid-sdk-csharp-preview/sdk/docs/LegalEntitiesApi.md

 > DeletedEntityResponse DeleteLegalEntity (string idTypeScope, string idTypeCode, string code)

-[EARLY ACCESS] Delete legal entity
+[EARLY ACCESS] Delete Legal Entity

 Delete a legal entity.
 Deletion will be valid from the legal entity's creation datetime.
 This means that the legal entity will no longer exist at any effective datetime from the asAt datetime of deletion.